© www.utopianature.com 2006-2008

 books, to help ease finding a given species.
 They are also mostly grouped

-into family groups, but some small families have been joined though.
+into family groups, but some few small families have been joined though.

 A group on the list is not neccessarily a related family group.